 Connect Business is a free annual conference and exhibition which aims to encourage networking and local sourcing in Gloucestershire.

-It was the seventh year the event had been hosted by Cheltenham Connect, a voluntary business community group.
+2018 was the eighth year the event had been hosted by Cheltenham Connect, a voluntary business community group.

-More than 150 people visited the Pavillion, in Up Hatherley, to browse 22 stalls from local businesses, and hear talks on different aspects of marketing and business.
+in 2018 more than 180 people visited the Pavillion, in Up Hatherley, to browse 25 stalls from local businesses, and hear talks on different aspects of marketing and business.

-Co-organiser Belinda Wilson, Cheltenham Connect SkillSpace Group Leader, said: “The seventh Connect Business Day was a great success.
+Co-organiser Belinda Wilson, Cheltenham Connect SkillSpace Group Leader, said: “The eighth Connect Business Day was a great success.

 “The initial feedback has shown that attendees and standholders rated the day very highly and a good number of business connections were made, as well as business done on the day.”